 Most continuous improvement events fail.
-The longer I do this, the more I study the reasons why.
+I am curious why.

 Today’s reason for failure is disconnectedness.

-Earlier in my consulting days, I’d say “yes” to any one-off continuous improvement project that came my way—things like sitting with a new group to do an A3, or a hosting a half-day kaizen (improvement) event.
-I figured that if some folks had a problem to fix and a sponsor willing to open space for them to work things out, it couldn’t possibly hurt, and might even help.
+Earlier in my consulting days, I’d say “yes” to any one-off continuous improvement project that came my way—things like sitting with a new group to do an A3, or hosting a half-day event.
+I figured that if folks had a problem to fix and a sponsor willing to let them to work things out, it couldn’t possibly hurt, and might even help.

 The events themselves were always fun.
 It’s fun to gather people together for a few hours and enable them to learn from each another in surprising ways.
 It’s fun to go where the work gets done and notice weird things happening there, to fix problems, to enjoy snacks and coffee and the company of others.